gminovska/Meadowlark/README.md

 ### Views & Layouts

+* Express expects the views in a view folder, and the layouts(partials) in a views/layouts folder
 * A view is what gets delivered to the user, and it does not have to be static
 * *View engines* (template engines) is what allows for dynamic views
     * The default engine Express uses is Jade.
 It has high lever of abstraction, no HTML.
     * The book uses another engine - Handlebars
+* The default extension handlebars uses is .handlebars, but that can be changed and set to whatever we want.